Skip to content

 Quarto can embed Jupyter Notebook cells straight into the publication output.
 This allows for seamless integration of research and data analysis into the publication process.
 As most scientific research increasingly relies on interactive environments like RStudio and Jupyter Notebooks, Quarto's ability to incorporate this work into publishing workflows is immensely productive.
 And since it builds on top of Pandoc, Quarto supports extensions that are basically Lua filters to enhance the output.
 Quarto's VSCode extension makes it easier for even non-technical contributors to collaborate on writing.

 For technical publications where you want to show results inline, I believe using Quarto is a no-brainer.
-If you are already using Jupyter Notebooks, using Quarto is incredibly seamless.
-But even without using any of Quarto’s computational features, I think it is a compelling alternative to many static site generation tools (e.g. Docsaurus, mkdocs, mdbook, hugo, sphinx, etc) as a means to develop high quality technical documentation.
-Over the past year, every report, paper, presentation, and tutorial I’ve created has used Quarto in one way or another.
+If you are already using Jupyter Notebooks, using Quarto is incredibly seamless2.
+But even without using any of Quarto's computational features, I think it is a compelling alternative to many static site generation tools (e.g. Docsaurus, mkdocs, mdbook, hugo, sphinx, etc) as a means to develop high quality technical documentation.
+Over the past year, every report, paper, presentation, and tutorial I've created has used Quarto in one way or another.
 At the time of writing this post, Quarto is even the backbone of my blog.

-Quarto isn’t without its fair share of issues, and I do think for highly custom layouts or professional typesetting, directly working in \(\LaTeX\) is probably easier.
+Quarto isn't without its fair share of issues, and I do think for highly custom layouts or professional typesetting, directly working in LaTeX\LaTeX is probably easier.
 But for such a young project, it shows real promise (in my humble opinion) and is worthy of giving it a shot.

 Given that I've been using Quarto extensively for a while, I figured it was appropriate to revise the earlier diagram to reflect my experience: